John P. Lavelle

 - Served as the University's mascot appearing astride a Tennessee Walking Horse at football games

 He returned to Athens in 1982 when he joined the firm of Lavelle and Goldsberry Co., L.P.A.
-Since 1991, he has been a sole practitioner engaged in the general practice of law, with an emphasis on criminal defense, and plaintiff's personal injury actions in Southeastern Ohio.
+In 1991, he started his own firm engaged in the general practice of law, with an emphasis on criminal defense, and plaintiff's personal injury actions in Southeastern Ohio.
+Over the years he has added associates and now offers a full range of legal services including more transactional and planning services.
 Throughout the majority of his career, he shared an office with his father William A. Lavelle (1925-2016) who started practicing in Athens in 1952.
 They tried many cases together throughout Southeastern Ohio before William's retirement after sixty years of practice.
 In addition he has served as Special Counsel to five Ohio Attorney Generals, represented Hocking College from 1984-1995 and began as legal counsel for the Hocking Conservancy District in 1992.
 His practice includes Ohio and Federal Courts.
-Over the course of his 35 plus year career, Lavelle tried scores of jury trials in many areas ranging from Aggravated Murder with death penalty specifications, Eminent Domain, Personal Injury actions, and all other types of criminal cases throughout Southeastern Ohio.
+In May of 2001, Lavelle was sworn in to practice before the Supreme Court of the United States with his brother, sister and father.
+Over the course of his 35 plus year legal career, Lavelle tried scores of jury trials in many areas ranging from Aggravated Murder with death penalty specifications, Eminent Domain, Personal Injury actions, and all other types of criminal cases throughout Southeastern Ohio.
 In 2010 with Rusty Rittenhouse as co-counsel, Lavelle obtained the highest recorded jury verdict in Athens County history which was well in excess of a million dollars as damages in a fraud trial that lasted over six weeks.

 Locally, he is a member of many civic groups.
 Together with his wife Lora, he operates Lavelle Farms which is involved in many aspects of the horse and livestock industry.